 No, you don’t need to thaw it all day!

 If you’re carrying food to a friend’s house, place it in an insulated cooler.
 It should be kept at 40 degrees or below.

 Remove the chicken from the cooler right before you put it in the oven or on the grill.
 If it’s above 90 degrees outside, do not leave the chicken out for longer than an hour.
 Also, keep it hot at 140 degrees or warmer until it is served after cooking it.

 Using a Slow Cooker Safely

 Slow cookers and instant cookers are popular to just throw in your frozen meat.
-The problem is that frozen meat doesn’t always cook all the way.
+The risk with frozen meat is that it may not reach a safe internal temperature evenly, increasing the risk of foodborne illness.
 It might save you some time on food preparation, but you don’t want to get sick.

 Your chicken might not cook evenly or at all.
 Always thaw your chicken thoroughly before placing it in any type of cooker.
 Then you need to preheat the cooker before adding all of the ingredients.